Skip to content

 BuildDefinition

-Here is an example configuration of the Test Assemblies step:
+Here is an example configuration for the Test Assemblies step:

 TestAssembliesStep

-• Test Assembly field contains a wildcard mask that selects unit tests from matching DLLs only
+• The Test Assembly field contains a wildcard mask that selects unit tests only from matching DLLs.

 [TestMethod, TestCategory("browser")]